Skip to Main Content

 • Online FRC Resource Guide | The Resource Guide supports faculty teaching and learning by helping to supplement face-to-face and online resources.
 The Guide also includes a searchable repository of resources that supports professional development; provides descriptions and registration links to real-time webinars and on-demand trainings; includes videos created by and for faculty professional development.

-FRC Faculty Fellow
+FRC Lead Faculty Fellow for Professional Development

-FRC Faculty Fellow for Professional Development
+FRC Lead Faculty Fellow for Professional Development

 Dr. Lori Hughes | Professor of English | 936.273.7005

 Ph.D.
-Technical Communication & Rhetoric, Texas Tech University.
-(2009)
+Technical Communication & Rhetoric, Texas Tech University

-Bachelor of Arts, Sam Houston State University.
-(1997)
+Bachelor of Arts, Sam Houston State University

-Dr. Lori Hughes is a full-time professor of English and Faculty Fellow for Professional Development at LSC-Montgomery.
+Dr. Lori Hughes is a full-time professor of English in the Liberal Arts (LA) Division and Lead Faculty Fellow for Professional Development at LSC-Montgomery.
 She has been with LSC-Montgomery since 2004, and teaches courses in Composition and Rhetoric (ENGL 1301, 1302) and Technical Communication (ENGL 2311).
 She has also taught developmental reading and writing (ENGL 0309) for Montgomery.
 Since 2007, she has taught at least one online course every semester.
 She completed the Quality Matters Applying the Quality Matters Rubric (APPQR) course in Fall of 2019.
 She is a graduate of the 2011 Leadership Academy Cohort, and has been a member of the Academy Steering Committee and Coach for the program as well.
 She was Assistant Director of the LSC-M Writing Center, The Write Place, for two years, and served several years as Lead Faculty for the English Department.

-BASS Faculty Fellow for Professional Development
+BASS Division Faculty Fellow for Professional Development

-BELS Faculty Fellow for Professional Development
+CREATE Division Faculty Fellow for Professional Development

-Sam Houston State University - M. Ed.
-2014.
+Master of Education, Sam Houston State University

-NASH Faculty Fellow for Professional Development
+LIFE Division Faculty Fellow for Professional Development

-Julie Harless, Ph.D.| Professor of Biology | 936-273-7029
+Julie Harless, Ph.D. | Professor of Biology | 936.273.7029

 Ph.D.
 Biomedical Sciences, Univ. of Texas GSBS Houston